-The traditional Yorkie colors are very distinctive and an important characteristic of the breed, making it easy to recognize a purebred.
+The traditional Yorkie colors are very distinctive and an iconic characteristic of the breed.
 Yorkshire Terrier puppies are born with black and tan colors, which change to blue and gold as they mature.
-However, other Yorkie colors, although rare, are also possible.
-Today we take a look at the unique coloring of the Yorkshire Terrier coat and the genes responsible.
+However, other shades, although rare, are also possible.

 The Yorkie was developed in Yorkshire, England, around 130 years ago.
 They were bred to catch rats in mines and factories.
 The exact breeds that helped create the Yorkshire Terrier are undocumented.
 However, it’s believed that they included the Maltese, Skye Terrier, black and tan Manchester Terrier and the now-extinct Leeds Terrier.